Fruitcake Cookies

 Directions

-• In a separate bowl, whisk flour, baking soda, salt, cinnamon, and nutmeg.
+• In a large bowl, mix flour, sugar, salt, cinnamon, and nutmeg.

 Fruitcake Cookies FAQs